TurboMojo/STANKDocs/getting-started.md

 - Stanks - the smells to be smelled

-- STANKReactions - Defines a threshold for a Stank on a Feller and data necessary to drive behaviors in response to the level of a Stank detected.
+- STANKResponses - Defines a threshold for a Stank on a Feller and data necessary to drive behaviors in response to the level of a Stank detected.

-Each Feller can have any number of STANKReactions defined for each Stank.
+Each Feller can have any number of STANKResponses defined for each Stank.

-To get started, create a new Stank either from the STANKBank option in the Tools menu or the STANK context menu in the project window.
+To get started, create a new Stank either from the STANKBank window in the Tools menu or the STANK context menu in the project window.

 If you have a character set up, add the Feller prefab from the STANK/Prefabs folder as a child of your character.